V4Fire/Client/src/core/data/README.md

 }
 ```

-Be notice, that unlike of "middlewares" parameter the encoders is separated between a provider methods, which is mean
+Note that unlike "middlewares" parameter the encoders are separated between provider methods, which means
 that you should declare encoders for all you method pipelines.

 The encoder function has the signature: